 Signaling to the Crowd: Private Quality Information and Rewards-Based Crowdfunding

-We consider an entrepreneur designing a fixed funding rewards-based crowdfunding campaign for an innovative product.
-Product quality is known to the entrepreneur but unknown to some backers.
-We study how the entrepreneur can signal quality to backers via the design of the crowdfunding campaign, including the price of the reward and the funding target.
+Crowdfunding is a new and popular way of funding innovative products.
+Despite numerous advantages, there are challenges to this model, chief among them credibly signaling information about product quality to a pool of small, uninformed investors.
+We explore how an entrepreneur might accomplish this and overcome a key obstacle to crowdfunding.
+Specifically, we analyze a game theoretic model of signaling between an entrepreneur and campaign backers in which the entrepreneur designs a fixed funding rewards-based crowdfunding campaign for an inno- vative product.
+Product quality is known to the entrepreneur but unknown to some backers, and we analyze how the entrepreneur can signal quality to backers via the design of the crowd- funding campaign, including the price of the reward and the funding target.
 We find that the entrepreneur should signal high quality by setting a high target that is distorted above the full information optimal level.
 While a separating equilibrium always exists, a pooling equilibrium can only occur under very specific circumstances.
 We show that the high target affects the quality choice of entrepreneurs and may deter high quality, innovative projects.
-We also show how the entrepreneur should modify the signaling strategy in a variety of circumstances, including when the post-campaign phase has significant additional costs or benefits, when a high target potentially deters backers from pledging due to a cost participating in a failed campaign, and when backers can dynamically learn by observing the current number of pledges.
+In addition, we discuss how the entrepreneur should modify the signaling strategy when a high target potentially deters backers from pledging due to the cost of participating in a failed campaign.

 Keywords: rewards-based crowdfunding, fixed funding, asymmetric information, signaling

 Suggested Citation: Suggested Citation